qaleb2/c4lb33digital/README.md

 My personal website.
 Both Professional and Personal.

+To update website:
-To update website, make changes in files, then commit to github.
+First make changes in files, then commit to github.\\
+Automatically updates\\

+\\
+To draft changes on website:\\
-To test changes, use npm start to start localhost 3000.
+First set cd to c4lb33digital, then do npm start to start localhost 3000. \\
-Refresh localhost to see changes.
+Make changes and save them. \\
-Do npx kill-port 3000 to kill port after done.
+Do npx kill-port 3000 to kill port after done. \\
+Then restart localhost 3000 \\